2024-2025 Annual Theme – Alternative Models

 Biographies (provided by the speakers)

 Janine Ludwig photoJanine Ludwig is a literary scholar, also Vice Head of the Institute for Cultural German Studies (ifkud), and Chairwoman of the International Heiner Müller Society.
 Ludwig studied Contemporary German Literature, Philosophy, and Theater Studies/Cultural Communication.
-She is an expert on East German and post-war literature, but also an academic Read more
+She is an expert on East German and post-war literature, but also an academic all-rounder.
+Read more

 Tuesday, October 8, 2024 – The Morgan Lecture